gurpreetskairon/TradeMe_APITest/README.md

 # TradeMe_APITest
 Using the TradeMe Sandbox web site, the following REST API scenarios are automated using RestAssured library in Java.
+This is a maven project and the POM file contains all the required dependecies.

 The data to the test cases is passed through the config.properties file.
 This file is present under the /src/test/resources directory.